Elido/elido-hotkeys/README.md

 # Elido-Hotkeys

-This project contains my yabai configuration as well as hotkey setup using hammmerspoon.
+This project contains my yabai configuration as well as hotkey setup using hammerspoon.
 This project is for Mac only

 - `src/*.lua` is symlinked to `~/.hammerspoon/*.lua`
 - `yabairc` is symlinked to `~/.config/yabai/yabairc`